Skip To Content

-For all students, whether master’s or doctoral, the Thesis/Dissertation Copyright Declaration ( PDF - 36KB). form must be completed by the student and submitted to FGS with the final copy of the thesis/dissertation.
-Failure to submit this form may result in a denial to graduate.
+For all students, whether master’s or doctoral, the Thesis/Dissertation Copyright Declaration. form must be completed by the student and a final copy of the thesis/dissertation must be sent to FGS.
+Failure to complete this form may result in a denial to graduate.
 The form will be kept in the FGS records.

 The student, as author, retains the copyright to their thesis/dissertation, whether it is in electronic or paper (hard-copy) form.
 Under the Canadian Copyright Act legal rights are automatically attributed to the student as author and the work may be used within the fair dealing provisions without the work having a copyright symbol or obtaining permission.
 However, the copyright symbol is often included on the title page of the thesis so that the person to contact for permission is clear if the intent to use the work falls outside of fair dealing provisions.
 This is why the copyright symbol is included on the title page of theses/dissertations.

 Students may choose to use the copyright symbol on their title page or release the thesis/dissertation under a Creative Commons (CC) License and use the CC license symbol on the title page.
 This is because obtaining permission to use the work outside of the fair dealing provisions can be cumbersome.
 If the student chooses to release their work under the CC license they are communicating consent to permit uses that are more generous than those allowed under Canadian Copyright Law.
 The Creative Commons movement has grown in the spirit of open access and global information sharing.
 As the author, the student still retains ownership of the material and the work still has to be acknowledged, but the work can be more easily shared.

 When completing the Thesis/Dissertation Copyright Declaration form students are required to do two things: